Overview of the UK's engineering industry

 Over 300 organisations, including EngineeringUK, are working together to drive a new era of engagement that encourages more young people into engineering - through the Tomorrow's Engineers Code.

-This is a commitment to a number of common goals covering how organisations fund, design, deliver and learn from engineering-inspiration activities.
+This is a commitment to common goals covering how organisations fund, design, deliver and learn from engineering-inspiration activities.
 It's a growing community focused on increasing the diversity and number of young people entering engineering careers.

 Sharing insights on what works well in designing and targeting engineering outreach, committing to developing high-quality activities and giving young people a reliable platform to access them will help raise awareness of engineering careers.